Home Health Disease of the 21st century: how to treat depression

 0e57c50df0dce62edda4bfd68cc20e6d

-To get started on dealing with depression, it is important to start looking at everyday life from a different angle.
+To begin working to eliminate depression, it is important to start looking at everyday life from a different “angle.”
 Otherwise, the treatment will take a long time.

-• Change the way you approach your daily responsibilities.
-Realizing your "new" state, do not set yourself tasks that are obviously impossible.
-What was previously considered the norm will seem difficult in the current situation, since psychological health is exhausted.
+• Change your attitude towards your daily responsibilities.
+Realizing your “new” state, do not set yourself obviously impossible tasks.
+What was previously considered the norm will seem difficult in the current situation, as psychological health is exhausted.
 Get more rest.
-Divide large cases into small ones and move in small steps.
+Break big things down into small ones and move in small steps.

 • Don't try to make big decisions.
 If such a need nevertheless arises, try to consult with loved ones whom you trust.

 • Avoid stress.
-As a rule, being depressed doesn't need much.
+As a rule, in a depressed state you don’t need much.
 Any little thing that previously passed calmly can now cause a storm of negative emotions.
-Of course, everything cannot be foreseen, but what is known in advance is best avoided.
+Of course, you can’t foresee everything, but what is known in advance is best avoided.

 • Communicate more with interesting people.
-Even through “I don’t want to,” make contact with friends and family.
+Even through “I don’t want”, make contact with friends and family.
 Spend more time with them, arrange joint outings.
 Communication will help you forget.
-It can be hard at first, but over time it will become a habit and everything will return to normal.
+It may be hard at first, but over time it will become a habit and everything will return to normal.

-• Do what you really like.
-A depressive state can occur even because a person is engaged in a job he hates, as a rule, this is work.
-Think about what you really like and spend your free time on it.
-What brings joy can be a saving pill in this difficult struggle.
+• Do something you really enjoy.
+A depressive state can occur even because a person is doing something he hates, usually work.
+Think about what you really like and devote your free time to it.
+What brings joy can become a saving “pill” in this difficult struggle.

-• Introduce sports into your life.
-Scientists have proven that during exercise, the body secretes happiness hormones - endorphins.
-Depression slows down the process of their production, and with sports you will force your body to work on a positive.
+• Let sports into your life.
+Scientists have proven that during exercise, the body releases hormones of happiness - endorphins.
+Depression slows down the process of their production, and with sports you will force your body to work positively.

 • Beware of doing nothing.
-Being alone with yourself, you run the risk of worsening the situation.
-The thought process, working on a negative wave, can finally crush at the psychological level.
+By staying alone with yourself, you risk making the situation worse.
+A thought process operating on a negative wave can completely crush you on a psychological level.

 • Review your diet.
-Lack of vitamins can cause depression.
+A lack of vitamins can cause depression.
 Try to saturate your body with useful microelements as fully as possible.
-In the first couples, it may be useful to drink a course of multivitamins.
+In the first couple of years, it may be a good idea to take a course of multivitamins.

 How to help someone get out of depression